Shaptic/Zenderer/README.md

 #### Installation ####

-Installing @a Zenderer is quite trivial.
+Installing *Zenderer* is quite trivial.
 All you need are the header files found in `Zenderer/include`, and all of the dependency libraries you can find in the `lib` directory of the project root.
 There is currently only support for Windows (*gasp*), due to the fact that I use